Minal06/get-a-junior-work-challenge/README.md

 ### First task:

 * I create platform, where NPC are randomly spawning and moving
-* Programmed a behaviour where if two npcs collide with each other, they are losing 1 life from their total life pool of 3.
+* Programmed a behaviour where if two npcs collide with each other, they are losing 1 life from their total life pool of 3
-* If their total life reaches 0 they dissapear from the map.
+* If their total life reaches 0 they dissapear from the map
-* basic information window, you can also click on NPC and check their current HP, I also added a graphical representation of marked unit.
+* basic information window, you can also click on NPC and check their current HP, I also added a graphical representation of marked unit

 ##### Gameplay
 ![cloneWars](https://user-images.githubusercontent.com/94176489/178111901-983934d5-0462-4af3-820d-ac277a34d2c3.gif)